nvnanil/drone_search_detection/README.md

 # drone_search_detection_localization
 This is the final project for the course ENAE788M.
-The project focuses on state estimation and YOLO detction
+The project focuses on state estimation and YOLO detection

 ### Running the code
 1. *Clone the package to your ros workspace*